slyedoc/dirserve/readme.md

 This is a binary you can run and it will host your currrent directory with manybe a few options.

-## Commandline Option
+## Command Line Options

 - [x] Port
 - [ ] Time ( how long to keep web server open)

 ## Release Build Steps

 > Each block assumes your at root of proejct

 Build frontend first